LayerManager/layman/doc/rest.md

 If workspace directory, database schema, GeoServer's workspaces, or GeoServer's datastores does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
-Status of processing chain can be seen using [GET Layer](#get-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata).
+Status of processing chain can be seen using [GET Workspace Layer](#get-workspace-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata).

 It is possible to upload data files asynchronously, which is suitable for large files.
 This can be done in three steps:
-1. Send POST Layers request with **file** parameter filled by file names that you want to upload
+1. Send POST Workspace Layers request with **file** parameter filled by file names that you want to upload
-2. Read set of files accepted to upload from POST Layers response, **files_to_upload** property.
+2. Read set of files accepted to upload from POST Workspace Layers response, **files_to_upload** property.
 The set of accepted files will be either equal to or subset of file names sent in **file** parameter.
-3. Send [POST Layer Chunk](#post-layer-chunk) requests using Resumable.js to upload files.
+3. Send [POST Workspace Layer Chunk](#post-workspace-layer-chunk) requests using Resumable.js to upload files.

 Check [Asynchronous file upload](async-file-upload.md) example.